 Thankfully most of us will not get to this stage, and normally dry off and shower after work, but it’s just something to think about when you look at buying new footwear for work.

 Besides which nobody really wants to be feeling down in the dumps for the day

-If your work boots are wet bring them inside and dry them out near a fire, radiator or stuff some old newspaper inside them.
+If your work boots are wet from being outside all day or even for out of work activities like hiking, bring them inside and dry them out near a fire, radiator or stuff some old newspaper inside them.
 Then look at some ways to waterproof them, or opt for new boots more suitable.